 For young people, whose future rests on the outcome of general elections and politicians in power, Proportional Representation is required more than ever.

-The Young Greens have been working with Campaign group Make Votes Matter as they launch their new youth wing, Young Make Votes Matter, a cross-party network dedicated to mobilising the next generation of voters.
+The Young Greens have been working with campaign group Make Votes Matter as they launch their new youth wing, Young Make Votes Matter, a cross-party network dedicated to mobilising the next generation of voters.

 “Young Make Votes Matter believes in building a democracy that truly reflects the diverse voices of our generation.